-This incentive scheme will mean that at the end of each scheme year (as defined within the accompanying Business Rules document) credits and debits for each Shipper will be calculated based on the difference between (a) their market share of supply points in scope of the scheme and (b) the share of the total theft detections made within the Scheme Year.
+This incentive scheme will mean that at the end of each Scheme Year (as defined within the accompanying Business Rules document) credits and debits for each Shipper will be calculated based on the difference between (a) their market share of supply points in scope of the scheme and (b) their share of the total theft detections made within the Scheme Year.
 If a Shipper has more theft detected than their market share, they will be due a credit; if they detect less than their market share they will be presented with an invoice.
-All credits and debits will balance throughout the industry (save for a deduction covering the reasonable costs of operating the scheme) such that money is simply redistributed from those who have performed badly to those who have performed well - rewarding god behaviour.
+All credits and debits will balance throughout the industry (save for a deduction covering the reasonable costs of operating the scheme) such that money is simply redistributed from those who have performed badly to those who have performed well - rewarding good behaviour and ensuring that the costs associated with theft flow to those who cause them through inaction or poor performance.

-This will provide an incentive on Suppliers to invest in theft detection activities, leading to an increase in the amount of theft detected across the industry.
+As commercial organisations in a competitive environment, it will thus make commercial sense to invest in an RPU rather than bear the costs associated with poor performance within the SETS Scheme.
+This will therefore provide an incentive on Suppliers to invest in theft detection activities, leading to an increase in the amount of theft detected across the industry.